+PT = Prothrombin time, aPTT = Activated Partial Thromboplastin Time (aPTT).
+SD = Standard deviation..
+Values carrying superscripts different from the negative control across each group are statistically

 Table 5 shows the comparison of aPTT and PT among car painters and control in Sokoto State.
 Its only aPTT was statistically significant.
 The differences were at 6-10 years and 11 -15 years of working experience.
 That means as one is spending years in this job, the aPPT tend to prolong.

-PT = Prothrombin time, aPTT = Activated Partial Thromboplastin Time (aPTT).
-SD = Standard deviation..
-Values carrying superscripts different from the negative control across each group are statistically

 DISCUSSION